bela975/bela975/README.md

 # 🤗 About Me:
-Hi, i'm bela! a brazilian computer science<br>student at CESAR School :)
+Hi, i'm bela!<br> •Brazilian developer<br>•Computer science undergraduate at CESAR School :)

-i'm currently working on a web app application to <br>optimize the day to day life of pet owners :)<br><br>fun fact: i have 7 pets🐱🐶🐦!
+i'm currently working on a web app application to optimize the day to<br>day life of pet owners :)<br><br>fun fact: i have 7 pets🐱🐶🐦!

 ## 💬 How to reach me: